beardedmk/react-todo-mayank/README.md

 1 .
 If user wants to add empty task (null) then in that case it will popup an aler with message please write again without adding the blank (null) todo.

-2. If user enter too long task as todo then in that case.
-Automatically after few words it will added to next line just to maintain UI flow and help in     imroving readability to user.
+2. If user enter too long task as todo then it will automatically added to next line just to maintain UI flow and helps in imroving readability to end user.

- 3. There is no loss in user data (todos) if user refresh the todo app or if close the browser.
+ 3. There is no loss in users data (todos) if user refresh the todo app or if close the browser window or complete browser.